 The M.S.W. curriculum is comprised of courses that constitute 60 semester credit hours of study.
 The first 30 semester hours of study in the M.S.W. program introduces the student to the area of generalist social work practice.
-The remaining 30 semester hours allow students to select a concentration in one of two areas: clinical practice, or leadership and community practice.
+The remaining 30 semester hours focus on clinical practice.

-The M.S.W. program at George Williams College offers two program completion options: part-time and advanced standing.
+The M.S.W. program at George Williams College offers three program completion options: full-time, part-time and advanced standing.
+The full-time program is completed in two years.
 Part-time students typically complete the program in three years, and students with advanced standing may select to complete the program full-time in one year, or part-time in two years.

+Traditional full-time students complete course work during fall, spring and summer semesters (Tuesday and Thursday evenings).
 Full-time students with advanced standing complete courses during the day, attending classes two days per week.
 Course work is completed in fall and spring semesters.
-Part-time students complete courses on weekends (Friday evening and Saturday morning).
-Summer course work is required for part-time students.
+Part-time students complete courses on weekends during the fall, spring and summer semesters (Friday evening and Saturday morning).

 MSW degree options

 - Advanced standing full-time MSW program

 - Statistics (complete a basic statistics course with a grade of "C" or better prior to enrollment in the M.S.W. program)

 SWK6140 Social Welfare Policy and Institutions

 Human behavior and social environment (6 semester hours)